robcarver17/pysystemtrade/docs/production_strategy_changes.md

+# Restart processes

+You can now restart your running processes.

 # Delete replaced strategies from configuration files

 This is a housekeeping stage to ensure

-# Restart processes

-You can now restart

 # Clean up